An essential guide to finding work in Spain, including information on the current job market, Spanish work permits, and where to find jobs in Spain.

 Part-time English-language assistant positions, via the British Council, for undergraduates with two years’ higher education only require a minimum of AS level Spanish.

-Recruitment agencies tend to deal with temporary jobs in Spain; click to view our listings of recruitment agencies in Spain.
-Empresas de Trabajo Temporal (ETT) hire workers directly and then assign them to other companies who will oversee the work itself, otherwise you can check which agencies are registered.
-Besides some agencies listed above for specialist professions, another private employment agency offering temporary and permanent work includes Adecco.
+Recruitment agencies tend to deal with temporary jobs in Spain.
+You can check which agencies are registered on the Sistema Nacional de Empleo website.
+Besides some agencies listed above for specialist professions, another private employment agency offering temporary and permanent work is Adecco.

 Spanish jobs in newspapers

-Although Spanish national, regional and provincial newspapers will advertise job vacancies daily, most jobs are advertised in the Sunday editions.
-To see the latest online vacancies, see El Pais, El Mundo and ABC.
-La Vangaurdia also has a job website.
-You can also check out the jobs pages in the printed newspapers International New York Times, Wall Street Journal and the Overseas Jobs Express.
+Although Spanish national, regional and provincial newspapers advertise job vacancies daily, most jobs are in the Sunday editions.
+You can also check out the jobs pages in the printed newspapers International New York Times, Wall Street Journal, and the Overseas Jobs Express.

 Networking in Spain

 Lots of jobs aren’t advertised openly in Spain and many positions are filled through word-of-mouth or personal contacts.
-So spread the word that you’re looking for work in Spain (tell friends and family already living in Spain if you’re not), network with others in similar fields, and join work-related groups, forums and networking sites, such as LinkedIn.
+So spread the word that you’re looking for work in Spain, network with others in similar fields, and join professional groups, forums, and networking sites such as LinkedIn.